adeen-atif/MPI-Cluster/README.md

 "Ctrl+o               enter                  Ctrl+x"

-Ensure the Master PC has done generating a key and copying it onto your PC
+Ensure the Master PC is done generating a key and copying it onto your PC

 Test the SSH connection to the master computer
 ```